-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Frank Langffit explains why it's so tough to turn a profit in the airline industry.

-Bob van der Linden is a historian with the museum.
+FRANK LANGFITT: Bob van der Linden is a historian with the museum.

-Unidentified Woman #1: Independence Air will bring low fares to new people in 35 cities this summer.
+LANGFITT: Unidentified Woman #1: Independence Air will bring low fares to new people in 35 cities this summer.

 LANGFFIT: Dan Petree is dean at Embry-Riddle Aeronautical University in Florida.
 He says airlines just aren't built for today's high fuel prices.

 LANGFITT: Airlines struggle for a number of reasons.
 For one, their fortunes are closely tied to the larger economy.
 The Smithsonian's Bob van der Linden explains.

-Mr. VAN DER LINDEN: The industry is very cyclical.
+VAN DER LINDEN: The industry is very cyclical.
 We have, you know, the economy now is either in recession or approaching, depending on your definition.
 People won't fly as much.
 So that puts great economic pressures on the airlines.

-Bill Swelbar is an air transport researcher at MIT.
+LANGFITT: Bill Swelbar is an air transport researcher at MIT.

-Why would anyone get in the airline business these days?
+LANGFITT: Why would anyone get in the airline business these days?

 LANGFITT: And there's another attraction, Levine calls it, the adolescent obsession factor.

-Mr. LEVINE: I really like airplanes and, you know, I don't think that's irrelevant.
+LEVINE: I really like airplanes and, you know, I don't think that's irrelevant.
 I doubt that all that many people go into manufacturing pipes because they really like pipes.

 LANGFITT: In the 1950's and 1960's, flying was glamorous.
 Tickets were expensive and only people with really money could afford them.
 The Smithsonian's Bob van der Linden recalls that back then, getting on an a plane was an event.

-Mr. VAN DER LINDEN: Since it was more a middle class, upper-middle class affair to fly, people dressed, say, your Sunday best.
+VAN DER LINDEN: Since it was more a middle class, upper-middle class affair to fly, people dressed, say, your Sunday best.

 LANGFITT: Deregulation changed all that.
 New competition forced airlines to cut ticket prices and made air travel available to the masses.

-Mr. VAN DER LINDEN: It's been estimated about 80 percent of the U.S. population has flown now, if not more.
+VAN DER LINDEN: It's been estimated about 80 percent of the U.S. population has flown now, if not more.
 And if you can scratch together $50 to $100, you can fly.

-Frank Langfitt, NPR News, Washington.
+LANGFITT: Frank Langfitt, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.